-This Base Prospectus has been approved as a base prospectus by the Central Bank of Ireland as competent authority under Regulation (EU) 2017/1129 (the "Prospectus Regulation").
-The Central Bank of Ireland only approves this Base Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
-Such approval should not be considered as an endorsement of the Trustee or the Obligor or of the quality of the Certificates.
+This Base Prospectus has been approved as a base prospectus by the Central Bank of Ireland (the "CBI") as competent authority under Regulation (EU) 2017/1129 (the "Prospectus Regulation").
+The CBI only approves this Base Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
+Such approval should not be considered as an endorsement of the Trustee or the Obligor or the quality of the Certificates.
 Investors should make their own assessment as to the suitability of investing in the Certificates.
-Application has been made to the Irish Stock Exchange plc trading as Euronext Dublin" for Certificates issued under the Programme during the 12 months from the date of this Base Prospectus to be admitted to the official list (the "Official List") and trading on its regulated Market (he "Regulated Market").
-Such approval relates only to Certificates which are to be admitted to trading on the Regulated Market or any other regulated markets for the purposes of Directive 2014/65/EU on markets in financial instruments, as amended ("EU MiFID II") (each such regulated market being an "EU MiFID Regulated Market") or which are to be offered to the public in any member state of the European Economic Area ("EEA") (each a "Member State") in circumstances that require the publication of a prospectus.
-The Regulated Market is an EU MiFID Regulated Market.
+Application has been made to the Irish Stock Exchange plc trading as Euronext Dublin" ("Euronext Dublin") for Certificates issued under the Programme during the 12 months from the date of this Base Prospectus to be admitted to the official List (the "Official List") and trading on its regulated market (the "Regulated Market").
+Such approval relates only to Certificates which are to be admitted to trading on the Regulated Market or any other regulated markets for the purposes of Directive 2014/65/EC on markets in financial instruments, as amended ("MiFID II") (each as "Nember State") or the United Kingdom (the "UK").

-This Base Prospectus has been approved by the Dubai Financial Services Authority (the "DFSA") under Rule 2.6 of the DFSA's Markets Rules (the "Markets Rules") and is therefore an approved prospectus for the purposes of Article 14 of the DIFC Law No. 1 of 2012 (the "Markets Law").
-Application has also been made to the DFSA for Certificates issued under the Programme during the period of 12 months from the date of this Base Prospectus to be admitted to the official list of securities (the "DFSA Official List") maintained by the DFSA and an application may be made to Nasdaq Dubai for any Series of Certificates to be admitted to trading on Nasdaq Dubai.
+This Base Prospectus has been approved by the Dubai Financial Services Authority (the "DFSA") under the DFSA's Markets Rule 2.6 and is therefore an Approved Prospectus for the purposes of Article 14 of the DFSA's Markets Law 2012.
+Application has also been made to the DFSA for Certificates issued under the Programme during the period of 12 months from the date of this Base Prospectus to be admitted to the official list of securities (the "DFSA Official List") maintained by the DFSA and to Nasdaq Dubai for such Certificates to be admitted to trading on Nasdaq Dubai.

 The DFSA does not accept any responsibility for the content of the information included in this Base Prospectus, including the accuracy or completeness of such information.
 The liability for the content of this Base Prospectus lies with the Trustee, the Obligor and such other persons, such as experts, whose opinions are included in the Base Prospectus with their consent.
-The DFSA has also not assessed the suitability of the Certificates to which this Base Prospectus relates to any particular investor or type of investor and has not determined whether they are Shariah-compliant.
-If you do not understand the contents of this Base Prospectus or are unsure whether the Certificates to which this Base Prospectus relates are suitable for your individual investment objectives and circumstances, you should consult an authorised financial advisor.
+The DFSA has also not assessed the suitability of the Certificates to which this Base Prospectus relates to any particular investor or type of investor and has not determined whether they are Shari'a compliant.
+If you do not understand the contents of this Base Prospectus relates are unsure whether the Certificates to which this Base Prospectus relates are suitable for your individual investment objectives and circumstances, you should consult an authorised financial advisor.